bashtools/mokctl/docs/package.md

 Take a look at [my-own-kind/mok-centos-7](/mok-centos-7) now to see how the above commands have been added to the Dockerfile, and how the [Here Documents](https://stackoverflow.com/questions/2953081/how-can-i-write-a-heredoc-to-a-file-in-bash-script) have been saved as files and added as COPY commands in the [Dockerfile](/mok-centos-7/Dockerfile).

 It all looks quite simple and much cleaner.
-It took a couple of hours to get it looking that simple - at first it still looked messy, and there were many change-code/test -build iterations but it does no more and no less than before (except for downloading CNI binaries of course!).
+It took a couple of hours to get it looking that simple - at first it still looked messy, and there were many change-code/test-build iterations but it does no more and no less than before (except it doesn't download CNI binaries).

 At the top of the Dockerfile we have: